Loading...

 Last Updated:

 Charter a private boat to Culebra Island from Fajardo, Puerto Rico — approximately 17 nautical miles and a 45-minute cruise across the Vieques Passage.
-Day-trip charters start at approximately $2,000 for a full day, including stops at Flamenco Beach (consistently ranked among the top 10 beaches in the world by TripAdvisor and Travel + Leisure), snorkeling at Carlos Rosario reef with underwater visibility of 80–100+ feet, and Tamarindo Beach — a protected nesting site for endangered hawksbill sea turtles.
+Full-day charters include stops at Flamenco Beach (consistently ranked among the top 10 beaches in the world by TripAdvisor and Travel + Leisure), snorkeling at Carlos Rosario reef with underwater visibility of 80–100+ feet, and Tamarindo Beach — a protected nesting site for endangered hawksbill sea turtles.
 According to NOAA, water temperatures around Culebra average 79–84°F (26–29°C) year-round.
 Your captain departs Fajardo in the morning, anchors directly off the beach, and returns you by late afternoon — no ferry lines, no rental cars, no crowd hassle.
+Custom-quoted by vessel and group size.

 Culebra is a nature lover's paradise — undeveloped, protected, and surrounded by some of the clearest water in the Caribbean.
 Arriving by private charter means you set the pace, choose your stops, and enjoy the island the way it was meant to be experienced.

-The fastest route to Culebra by private charter is from Fajardo, Puerto Rico — approximately 45 minutes across the Vieques Passage.
-Charters also depart from San Juan Bay Marina (approximately 1.5 hours).
+Every Culebra charter departs from Puerto del Rey Marina in Fajardo — the shortest crossing, roughly 60 minutes across the Vieques Passage.
 Your captain anchors directly off Flamenco Beach, eliminating the need for the often-cancelled Ceiba ferry, ground transportation on the island, or advance ticket purchases.
+The full trip runs 6 to 7 hours depending on the yacht and the schedule you choose.

 Departure Point